 - Diversity of the audience requires that resources include a vast amount of information.
-In future, would like to create a series of pull-out, stand-alone resources for older women and retain the larger legal handbook for service providers.
+In the future, we would like to create a series of pull-out, stand-alone resources for older women and retain the larger legal handbook for service providers.

 - Challenging to determine what each target audience wanted to learn.
-Next time, will undertake an online survey ahead of time to ascertain desired learnings.
+Next time, we will undertake an online survey ahead of time to ascertain desired learnings.

 - The need to speak slowly during webinars to increase accessibility.
 An approximate transcript will be provided for those who have hearing challenges.

 - The webinar has been recorded and is available for viewing on YouTube, linked via the project website.
-The handbook is available for downloading.
+The handbook is available for download.
 The workshop will be offered into the future, if funding is obtained or if a fee is charged.
 The next scheduled workshop is on July 7th at Options in Surrey.

 - Existence of the handbook has been advertised (through an email blast and social media) to a large number of organizations.